dxw/playbook/guides/how-we-do-user-research.md

 ## How we create and use research plans

+### Planning research activities

 It’s important that we carefully plan the research we do.

-### Planning research activities

-We help our teams create the best services when our research activities provide reliable answers to the most important questions.
-And when we do research in ethical, inclusive and sustainable ways.
+Teams create the best services when research activities provide reliable answers to their most important questions.
+And we do our best research when we do it in ethical, inclusive and sustainable ways.

-We want to involve our colleagues and other stakeholders in creating our plans, so they understand and can contribute to our research activities.
+We want to involve our colleagues and other stakeholders in creating research plans, so they understand and can contribute to research activities.

-And we want to create plans that all us to
+And we want to create plans that allow us to
 [learn, share and adapt](https://playbook.dxw.com/#user-research-principles) as we go.